tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 why).

 Anyway, now is a good time to have a look at ISOLDE's "Validate" tab.
-First, open up the Ramachandran plot and take a look.
+First, open up the Ramachandran plot, choose 'All' on the Case(s) drop-down menu, and take a look.

 .. figure:: images/rama_plot.png

-Mostly, this is quite good, with only 3 outliers in the general case and one in "Residues preceding proline".
+Mostly, this seems quite good, with only 3 outliers in the general case and one in "Residues preceding proline".
 Hovering over any point in the plot will pop up a label with the residue ID, and clicking on it will centre the view on that residue.
-Find the outlier at Thr A84 (top right of the plot) and click on it.
+Find the outlier at Thr A84 (top right of the General plot) and click on it.

 .. figure:: images/3io0_Thr84.jpg